 The mountain’s summit, reached by a two and a half hour hike from the town, provides stunning views of the Waikato plains, Mt Ruapehu, and the Bay of Plenty coast while gentler tracks can be found around its wide base.
 And those who seek their exercise and views by way of two wheels have the 10 kilometres of excellent and sometimes challenging mountain biking tracks just above the town on the mountain’s lower slopes.

 Back at ground level, much of the rolling landscape around Te Aroha is dominated by a patchwork of dairy and sheep farms, providing an insight into classic rural kiwi life.

 Visit the town’s historically preserved picturesque Domain grounds and the Mineral Spas which have been drawing people to the area for over 100 years to experience the health-giving properties of the hot springs.
-Or take time to follow the popular heritage trail in nearby Morrinsville and explore antique stores, the acclaimed sculpture park and artists’ studios.
+Or take time to visit the nearby town of Morrinsville and explore antique stores, high end fashion, local heritage and NZ art.

 How far to…..

 Auckland: 140kms, 1 hour 50 mins